| Community: | Boston | ||||

 WBCN's first few years found the station at the forefront of the underground FM music, as adventurous programmers experimented with playing longer album cuts and diverse genres of rock music.
 But by the mid-70s, WBCN had settled down to a more commercial approach, playing album rock from its new studios in the penthouse of the Prudential Tower.
 Several of the 1970s DJs, including morning man Charles Laquidara, were to stay with WBCN for decades.

-WBCN moved to 1265 Boylston Street, in the shadow of Fenway Park, in the late 1970s.
 The station came under the corporate ægis of Hemisphere Broadcasting in 1979, becoming the start of the Infinity Broadcasting empire.
+Shortly thereafter, in May, 1980, WBCN moved to 1265 Boylston Street, in the shadow of Fenway Park.

 The 1980s saw WBCN continue on an album-rock course, outlasting longtime competitor WCOZ 94.5.
 By the early 1990s, WBCN began to feel new pressure, from stations such as WFNX 101.7 Lynn, that were playing more adventurous modern rock and drawing a younger audience, as well as from Cook Inlet's WZLX 100.7, playing the classic rock tunes that had made WBCN famous.